thomasple/FeNNol/README.md

 ## FeNNol: Force-field-enhanced Neural Networks optimized library
 FeNNol is a library for building, training and running neural network potentials for molecular simulations.
 It is based on the JAX library and is designed to be fast and flexible.

-FeNNol's documentation is available [here](https://thomasple.github.io/FeNNol/).
+FeNNol's documentation is available [here](https://thomasple.github.io/FeNNol/) and the article describing the library at https://doi.org/10.1063/5.0217688

-### Warning
-FeNNol is in early stages of development: some APIs are subject to change and documentation is still minimal (but should improve soon !).
-This is also a temporary repository for the preprint https://arxiv.org/abs/2405.01491 The library will soon be moved to a more permanent location.

 ## Installation
 You can start with a fresh environment using conda: